-The implementation of PCT, in the decision making process, leads to a voting paradox as the worst possibility in the decision making process.
+The implementating of PCT, in the decision making process, leads to a voting paradox as the worst possibility in the decision making process.
 A voting paradox a condition where the voting process tends to be opened, which will likely cause problems in hierarchy preference that can lead to a failure of the decision making process, in majority votes or in absolute position.
 The decision making process which is conducted by the House of Representatives (DPR RI) as a legislator, use deliberation principles in order to achieve a consensus.
 However if a consensus cannot be reached, the DPR RI decides it based on majority votes.
-The regulation related to the decision making process which is conducted by the DPR RI.
+The regulation related to the decision making procedures is one of the measure to prevent a voting paradox in the decision making process which is conducted by the DPR RI.
 However, a voting paradox can still happen when decision making comes to a deadlocked position (Pramudia A. Oktavinanda, p.
 10-13).A voting paradox shows that the democratic system still has inherent gap which can be used by certain parties to fulfil their own interest.
 This condition promotes Rent-Seeking Behaviour from Interest Groups (Garfield, 2018).